marklogic-community/marklogic-FHIR-mapper/COOKBOOK.md

 Begin adding mappings using xpath, functions, and custom functions (if needed) as usual with a data hub mapping step.
 Use the "test" button to verify your mappings are working well for your test records.

 ### Writing Data Services
 Data services are the interface between the client (e.g. HAPI which is provided as a reference implementation of a FHIR server) and the Database.
-For detailed information on defining a Data Service, visit [https://docs.marklogic.com/guide/java/DataServices]
+More detailed instructions on defining Data Services is [available online](https://docs.marklogic.com/guide/java/DataServices).

 In general, our data services are broken down into 6 sections:
 - Build a query based on the input parameters